-A mediation sequence, commonly called a "sequence," is a list of mediators that are executed in order.
+A mediation sequence, commonly called a sequence, is a tree of mediators that you can use in your mediation workflow.
 When a message is delivered to a sequence, the sequence sends it through all its mediators.

 You can define mediation sequences using the Management Console as described in Adding a Mediation Sequence.
 The underlying Synapse configuration uses the following syntax: